geekypedia/Rester/README.md

 <a href="http://localhost:8080/terminal" target="_blank">`http://localhost:8080/terminal`</a>

-The credentials to use terminal are same as that of IDE.
+The credentials to use terminal are same as that of IDE/Code Editor.

 The terminal feature will usually not work in shared hosting environment, because they don't allow calling external processes from PHP.
 However, if you have hosted it on your own server, there won't be such restrictions.
 This will make it easy during development phase.

-What are the default credentials for IDE and Terminal?
+What are the default credentials for API Configuration, IDE and Terminal?
 -----
 Username: admin
 Password: admin